CURRENT WORK: 2003-2005 -Bad Blood's Storyboards

 In my early days in Puerto Rico I used to do big productions from the Spanish Golden Age of Theatre -the equivalent of Shakespeare.
 In some scenes we had over thirty actors involved in sword-fighting scenes.
 That's over thirty 'Puerto Ricans' with 'sharp weapons.'
 Every move was choreographed on storyboards.
 We never lost a soul.
 Action scenes are perhaps the ones that benefit the most from the use of storyboards.
 While it helps to storyboard an entire movie, you don't have too.
 But it you must board some scenes, make them your action scenes.
 To visualise these action, I build a simple scale model of the set (see Set Design in the ‘Design’) and photographed the model from several angles, sometimes using tiny paper figurines to represent the actors.
 Then I used these reference shots to render the panels.

-In several shots with complex camera tracking, I rendered more than one panel for each shot to better illustrate the action.
+In several shots with complex camera tracking, I rendered more than one panel for each shot to better illustrate the action (notice the camera placement diagram on the board above left).
 I'm a firm believer in carefully compose shots and fluid editing to visually enhance the artistry and poetry of the story.
 Directors like Alfred Hitchcock, Akira Kurosawa, David Lean and Jean Cocteau were masters of this type of editing and compose the rhythm and tempo of each shot into truly powerful and mesmerazing montages.
 But this was not achieved on a whim during final editing.
 All was planned in advance, storyboarded in detail, and filmed repeatedly until perfection was achieved.

 The next examples shows a panel illustrating a long shot of 'The Macho Man', the gay biker bar at the beginning of the Bad Blood, and a diagram detailing the set piece to be used on the shot and through out the scene.
 It also shows the camera setup.
 The inexpensive illusion of the bar will be created by attaching a false porch to the side of an existing brick building.